Turbo (software)

 Turbo (formerly Spoon and Xenocode) is a set of software products and services developed by the Code Systems Corporation for application virtualization, portable application creation, and digital distribution.
 Code Systems Corporation is an American corporation headquartered in Seattle, Washington, and is best known for its Turbo products that include Browser Sandbox, Turbo Studio, TurboServer, and Turbo.

-Kenji Obata founded Code Systems Corporation in 2006 and introduced Turbo’s precursor, Xenocode.
+Kenji C. Obata founded Code Systems Corporation in 2006 and introduced Turbo’s precursor, Xenocode.
 Xenocode was an early application virtualization engine for the Windows platform.
-Obata serves as the CEO of the corporation, which had become commonly known as Spoon since a rebranding in 2010.
+Obata was the CEO of the corporation, which had become commonly known as Spoon since a rebranding in 2010.
 Turbo’s tools package conventional software applications for Microsoft Windows in a portable application format that can be delivered via a single executable or streamed over the web.
 Files and settings automatically synchronize across devices via Turbo’s patented virtualization technology which allows access to local files and printers from web-based applications.